-During fiscal year 2017, NCUA employees filed a total of six formal complaints.
 The NCUA takes numerous steps to keep staff informed of their right to initiate precomplaint EEO counseling for discrimination allegations.

 EEO information is visibly maintained throughout the agency in various formats.
 The NCUA's Office of Minority and Women Inclusion maintains an internal SharePoint site that includes all EEO guidance, agency instructions, and policies.
-Additionally, the NCUA's website contains No FEAR Act data, and stakeholders can view reasonable accommodation and EEO-related instructions and the agency's EEO Policy Statement (see Appendix III, page 19 for full statement).
+Additionally, the NCUA's website contains No FEAR Act data, and stakeholders can view reasonable accommodation and EEO-related instructions and the agency's Annual EEO Policy Statement (see Appendix III, page 26 for full statement).

 New employees are provided a copy of the agency's EEO policy statements and information on their rights under applicable EEO laws.
-All NCUA staff receive No FEAR Act training duing onboarding and annually thereafter.
+All NCUA staff receive No FEAR Act training shortly after onboarding and biennially thereafter.
 Examiners also receive an in-person briefing during the agency's Skills Training and Examiner Practice program.
-Applicants for employment can access links to the No FEAR Act Data, EEO policy statement, No FEAR Act Notice, reasonable accommodation procedures, and EEO complaint process guidance from the career page on NCUA's public website.
-They may also select "contact us" from the contacts page for further information.
+Applicants for employment can access links to the No FEAR Act Data, EEO policy statement, the No FEAR Act Notice, reasonable accommodation procedures, and the EEO complaint process guidance from the career page on NCUA's public website.
+Contact information is also available online if further details are required.

-EEO posters containing antidiscrimination and EEO counseling information are posted throughout the NCUA's Central Office, regional offices, and the Office of Human Resources.
-EEO information is also provided to staff at agency conferences, as well as through newsletters, emails, the agency's internal website, and online training.
+Posters containing antidiscrimination and EEO counseling information are located throughout the NCUA's Central Office, regional offices, and the Office of Human Resources.
+EEO information is also provided to staff through newsletters, emails, the agency's internal website, and online training.